 SANGAMON.
 Dec.
-23-Boundary re-defined, decreasing area.
-North from the south-east corner of town 13 north, 1 west, to the north line of town 20; thence west to the middle of the Illinois; thence down to the mouth of the Sangamon; thence up the Sangamon to the middle of range 8 west; thence south with the east line of Morgan to the south line of town 13 north; thence east to the beginning.
+23 - Boundary re-defined, decreasing area.
+North from the southeast corner of town thirteen north, one west, to the north line of town twenty; thence west to the middle of the Illinois; thence down to the mouth of the Sangamon; thence up the Sangamon to the middle of range eight west; thence south with east line of Morgan to the south line of town thirteen north; thence east to the beginning.
+[Laws 1825, p.
+20.]

 MADISON.
 Jan.
-3-Territory added.
+3 - Territory added.
 [Laws 1825, p.
 53.]

 MONROE.
 Jan.
-15-Territory added.
+15 - Territory added.
 [Laws 1825, p.
 109. Also Jan.
 9, Private laws 1827, p.
 8, and Jan.
-20, Laws 1829, [p.
+20, Laws 1829, p.
 31.]

-1826-VERMILION AND MCDONOUGH.
+1826 - VERMILION AND MCDONOUGH

 VERMILION.
 Jan.
-18-West from the Indiana state line on the line between towns 16 and 17 north, to the line between ranges 9 and 10 east; thence north to the line between towns 22 and 23 north; thence east to the Indiana state line; thence south to the place of beginning.
-[Laws 1826, p.
-50.]
+18 - West from the Indiana state line on the line between towns sixteen and seventeen north, to the line between ranges nine and ten east; thence north to the line between towns twenty-two and twenty-three north; thence east to the Indiana state line; thence south to the place of beginning.

-McDONOUGH.
+MCDONOUGH.
 Jan.
-25-West from the fourth principal meridian on the line between towns 7 and 8 north, to the line between ranges 4 and 5 west; thence south to the line between towns 3 and 4 north; thence east to the fourth principal meridian; thence north to the place of beginning.
-[Laws 1826, p.
-76.]
+25 - West from the fourth principal meridian on the line between towns seven and eight north, to the line between ranges four and five west; thence south to the line between towns three and four north; thence east to the fourth principal meridian; thence north to the place of beginning.

-1827-SHELBY, PERRY, TAZEWELL AND JO DAVIESS.
+1827 - SHELBY, PERRY, TAZEWELL AND JO DAVIESS

 SHELBY.
 Jan.
-23-North thirty miles from the northwest corner of section 19, town 9 north, 1 east of the third principal meridian to the northwest corner of section 19, town 14 north, 1 east; thence east thirty-six miles to the northeast corner of section 24, town 14 north, 6 east; thence south thirty miles to the southeast corner of section 13, town 9 north, 6 east; thence west thirty-six miles to the place of beginning.
+23 - North thirty miles from the northwest corner of section nineteen, town nine north, one east of the third principal meridian to the northwest corner section of nineteen, town fourteen north, one east; thence east thirty-six miles to the northeast corner of section twenty-four, town fourteen north, six east; thence south thirty miles to the southeast corner of section thirteen, town nine north, six east; thence west thirty-six miles to the place of beginning.